 A newly promoted employee who evidences unsatisfactory performance shall be returned to his former position any time during the above-referenced probationary period.

 ARTICLE 29 WAGES

 Section 29.1.
-Bargaining unit employees shall receive the wages and benefits set forth in "Appendix "A" attached hereto.
+Bargaining unit employees shall receive the wages and benefits set forth in "Appendix "A" attached hereto, which represent increases as follows: